 Complex human-natural systems analysis, environmental security and diplomacy, water resources management, energy systems, environmental policy and economics, climate change, and sustainable development.

 Kaveh Madani is an environmental scientist, educator, and activist, working on complex human-natural systems at the interface of science, policy, and society.
-He is currently a Rice Senior Fellow at the MacMillan Center for International and Area Studies, affiliated with the Yale Program in Iranian Studies and the Department of Political Science.
+He is a Henry Hart Rice Senior Fellow at the MacMillan Center for International and Area Studies, affiliated with the Yale Program in Iranian Studies and the Department of Political Science.
 He is also a Visiting Professor at the Centre for Environmental Policy (CEP) of Imperial College London.

 He has previously served as the Deputy Vice President of Iran in his position as the Deputy Head of Iran’s Department of Environment.
 He has also served as the Vice President of the UN Environment Assembly Bureau and Chief of Iran’s Department of Environment’s International Affairs and Conventions Center.
 He held different strategic roles during his public service and led Iran’s delegation in different major intergovernmental meetings and negotiations.